nick-occ/fullstack_gameapi/README.md

 ###*create_user*###
 _Description:_ <br>
-Function allows user to be created in games data store User.<br>
+Function allows users to be created in the User data store for playing Tic-Tac-Toe.
+Only requirement is that the user name "\<Computer>" is a reserved player for single player games.
+A request to create that user name will trigger an exception.<br>
 _Inputs:_<br>
 user_name (String) Required Description: Desired user_name you wish to have<br>
 email (String) Required Description: Valid email address<br>